vsoch/vsoch.github.io/_posts/2013/2013-12-29-introduction-to-the-genome-analysis-toolkit-gatk-i.md

 So now we have another bam index file, with the same name but appended with "bai."
 Now, you would try the RealignerTargerCreator command from above once more, but with the addrg_reads.bam file.

-I'll admit to you that I've gone through this sequence of steps muliple times, and finally when I didn't get an error message on this step I wanted to dance!
+I'll admit to you that I've gone through this sequence of steps multiple times, and finally when I didn't get an error message on this step I wanted to dance!
 And guess what?
 It's tracking your every move too... sent to Amazon S3!

 ```